jxxl998/chat-ui/README.md

 Aug 18
 - finish extra components NoteList
 - create VideoCall component in 2 shapes, minimize(float) and fullscreen display, both can be switched
 - add slide down menu component Dropdown to the extra options and apply it to every options icon

+Aug 19
+- assemble all these components in ChatApp, and put it in App.js